Sajadh92/DynamicWhere.ex/README.md

 - `ConditionSets`: A list of `ConditionSet` objects representing multiple sets of conditions within a query.

 You can use the `Segment` class to organize and manage multiple sets of conditions in your dynamic queries.

+#### `OrderBy`

+The `OrderBy` class is used to configure sorting in dynamic queries.
+It includes the following properties:

+- `Sort`: An integer representing the sort order.
+- `Field`: A string indicating the field or property by which to sort the query results.
+- `Direction`: An instance of the `Direction` enum, specifying the sorting direction, which can be either ascending or descending.
+The default direction is ascending.

+You can use the `OrderBy` class to specify how the query results should be sorted based on the chosen field and sorting direction.
+It plays a crucial role in customizing the order of your dynamic query results.

+By utilizing the `OrderBy` class in your dynamic queries, you can achieve precise control over the sorting behavior, ensuring that the results are organized according to your requirements.

+#### `PageBy`

+The `PageBy` class is used to configure pagination settings for dynamic queries.
+It includes the following properties:

+- `PageNumber`: An integer representing the desired page number.
+- `PageSize`: An integer indicating the number of items to display per page.

+By utilizing the `PageBy` class in your dynamic queries, you can control the pagination behavior, specifying which page of results to retrieve and how many items should be displayed on each page.
+This is essential for managing large sets of data and presenting it to users in a user-friendly manner.

+#### `Filter`

+The `Filter` class serves as a configuration container for dynamic queries.
+It encompasses the following components:

+- `ConditionGroup`: Represents a condition group that contains a list of conditions and a logical operator.
+This allows you to create complex queries with multiple conditions.
+- `Orders`: A list of order-by criteria that specify how the query results should be sorted.
+- `Page`: Pagination settings that determine the page number and the number of items to display per page.

+By utilizing the `Filter` class, you can conveniently define conditions, sorting rules, and pagination settings for your dynamic queries, providing flexibility and control over your data retrieval and presentation.

 These classes provide a powerful foundation for constructing dynamic queries using the **DynamicWhere.ex** library.